Our Priorities and Progress

 The Panel meets quarterly and receives reports and progress updates from the PCC at each of their meetings – primarily through Quarterly Performance Reports which are also available via the following link:

-Dorset Police and Crime Panel - Committee Minutes, Agenda Items and Reports
+Dorset Police and Crime Panel - Committee Minutes, Agenda Items and Reports including Quarterly Performance Reports.

 Reports by HMICFRS and other external inspectors and auditors

-Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) independently assesses police forces and policing activity in the public interest - ranging from neighbourhood teams, through serious crime, to the fight against terrorism.
+His Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) independently assesses police forces and policing activity in the public interest - ranging from neighbourhood teams, through serious crime, to the fight against terrorism.

 Links to relevant HMICFRS inspection reports can be accessed below, along with the relevant PCC response to the Home Secretary which is a statutory requirement.
 Inspection reports can be a mixture of national thematic and/or police force specific findings: Click here to view HMICFRS reports and our response